 dsTest supports both server emulation and client simulation with the SWx and Wx Diameter applications.
 Test AAA SWx client interfaces in 3GPP LTE networks and AAA Wx interfaces in 3GPP UMTS networks with our Home Subscriber Server (HSS) Emulator.
 Use the AAA simulation in the SWx and Wx Interface applications to test the capacity and performance of an HSS.
 Use the HSS Emulator and Interface applications in tandem to test Diameter Routing Agents (DRA), Proxies, Relay Agents, and Redirect Agents. dsTest provides more tools for EPC compliance testing.
-The SWx interface is specified in 3GPP TS 29.273, and the Wx interface is specified in 3GPP TS 29.234.
+The SWx interface is stateless, and is specified in 3GPP TS 29.273.
+Wx interface is stateless, and is specified in 3GPP TS 29.234.

-Use the Wx interface application as part of your 3GPP WLAN Interworking/Wi-Fi Offload testing scenarios, testing either the AAA or HSS.
+Use the Wx interface application as part of your 3GPP VoWLAN/VoWiFi testing scenarios, testing either the AAA or HSS.

 Comprehensive sets of operational measurements for the SWx/Wx Interface, EAP, Diameter, and socket level are collected at configurable intervals and stored in a SQLite database on the dsTest server.
 Real-time measurements may be retrieved through our dsClient CLI or graphed via our dsClient GUI.